‘Ghostbusters’ Remake: Check Out 13 Easter Eggs And Inside Jokes From The New Film

 It’s actually quite frightening and well done.

-9. That's a big Twinkie -- This scene was first shown in one of the trailers and as previously reported by the Inquisitr, it references an iconic moment from the original Ghostbusters.
-It symbolizes a conversation between Winston, Ray, and Egon before leading to Winston's famous line of "That's a big Twinkie."
+9. That’s a big Twinkie — This scene was first shown in one of the trailers and as previously reported by the Inquisitr, it references an iconic moment from the original Ghostbusters.
+It symbolizes a conversation between Winston, Ray, and Egon before leading to Winston’s famous line of “That’s a big Twinkie.”10.
+Zuul – Don’t leave the theater quickly as there is indeed a post-credits scene and it references a big bad from the original Ghostbusters.

 Bonus: It’s quite obvious that this is a different version of the remake and that is obvious with how both the original and the new team are made up.
 Each of the four women has similarities to the men on the original team while also being their own people.